bdickason/bdickason.com/coaching.md

 * Private 1:1 channel to share links, notes, and questions.
 * Access to my private PM community with other motivated, ambitious PM's who want to improve.
 * Awesome content that I share with my community from time to time.

+## What people say about their experience

+> Understanding my strengths and weaknesses, and asking colleagues to take ownership of certain areas has really helped me laser focus on my core competencies.
+This showed near immediate results in time saved and mental load decreased.